MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/UrlFetchApp.md

 ### Returns
 |Type|Description|
 |-|-
-[HTTPResponse](HTTPResponse.md)|Contains the methods used to access the response from your fetch request.
+[HTTPResponse](HTTPResponse.md)|Contains the methods used to access the contents of response of your fetch request.

 ## <a name="fetch-string-url-object-params-"></a>fetch(string url, object params)